ORIGINAL RESEARCH article

 The animal study was reviewed and approved by the Institutional Animal Care and Use Committee of Louisiana State University Health Sciences Center with IACUC #3578.

-HN and SJ performed experiments and data analyses.
+HN, YW, and SJ performed experiments and data analyses.
 SN contributed to the original concept and design of the work.
 GW designed and conducted experiments, performed data analyses, and did manuscript writing.

 This work was supported by the research grant to GW from the National Institutes of Health (AA024549).